 Military Friendly® Schools

-Asheville ranks 9th on the Travel + Leisure Best Cities in the U.S. list.
-(July 2017)
+Travel + Leisure named Asheville one of the Top 15 Cities in the U.S. (July 2017)

 - Mean SAT Score for First-Year Students: 1165 (Critical Reading + Math, Fall 2015)